 - Quite heavy.

-Things to consider when choosing an RV kayak rack
+Things to Consider when Choosing an RV Kayak Rack

 Before choosing a kayak rack to use with your RV, there are a couple of points to keep in mind.
-A kayak rack is a big investment, so you definitely don’t want to waste your money on the wrong rack.
+A kayak rack is a big investment, so you don’t want to waste money on the wrong rack.
 Thus, you should consider the following points.

 Weight

-This applies not only to the rack itself but also the stuff you are going to carry on it.
-It isn’t enough to just make sure that the rack is going to fit within the weight constraints of your RV.
-It’s also important that the combined weight of the rack and kayaks/surfboards/bikes on it stays within the confines of what your RV can carry.
+This applies not only to the rack but also to the stuff you carry.
+It isn’t enough to make sure that the rack will fit within the weight constraints of your RV.

 Size

-Rack manufacturers – Yakups included – size their racks so that they don’t block anything crucial on the back of your RV.
-And given that the widest rack offered by Yakups measures 56 inches, you shouldn’t have any problems with it blocking your RV equipment.
-Be careful with the width nonetheless.
+And given that the broadest rack offered by Yakups measures 56 inches, you shouldn’t have any problems with it blocking your RV equipment.
+Be careful with the width, nonetheless.

-Watercraft capacity
+Watercraft Capacity

 Materials